ihrapsa/KlipperWrt/README.md

 - **7.1 Follow mainsail Manual Setup [Guide](https://docs.mainsail.xyz/setup/manual-setup)** (it's almost identical for fluidd as well) - but avoid running any scripts (as those only work on debian/raspberry pi)
 - **7.2 Use provided moonraker.conf file** You can find the `moonraker.conf` files in my repo: `/moonraker/*.conf`.
 Depending on your chosen client (`mainsail` or `fluidd`) rename the respective `.conf` file to `moonraker.conf`and put it in `~/klipper_config`.
 Note: The `[update_manager]` plugin was commented out since this is curently only supported for `debian` distros only.
 For now, updating `moonraker`, `klipper`, `fluidd` or `mainsail` should be done manaully.
-- **7.3 Use provided moonraker service and place inside `/etc/init.d/`**
+- **7.3 Use provided moonraker service and place inside `/etc/init.d/`** - Don't forget to give it executable permissions and then to enable it just like you did with klipper service.
         - Don't forget to modify the `moonraker.conf` you copied inside `~/klipper_config` under `trusted_clients:` with your subnet.
+        - Restart Moonraker service when you're done with `service moonraker restart` or `/etc/init.d/moonraker restart`
 - **7.4 Create and place all the nginx files inside `/etc/nginx/conf.d`***
-* if you followed mainsail guide, `mainsail` should pe renamed to `mainsail.conf` and placed inside `/etc/nginx/conf.d/` alongside `common_vars.conf` and `upstreams.conf` (those 2 files are common for mainsail and fluidd)
+* if you followed mainsail guide, `mainsail` should pe renamed to `mainsail.conf` and placed inside `/etc/nginx/conf.d/` alongside `common_vars.conf` and `upstreams.conf` (those 2 files are common for mainsail and fluidd - you can find them in my repo inside `nginx`)
 * if you'd prefer fluidd, download the fluidd latest release instead of mainsail and use the `fluidd.conf` file instead of `mainsail.conf`.
 * I've uploaded the `mainsail.conf` and `fluidd.conf` as well (look inside `nginx`).
 You need to use one or the other depending on your chosen client.
 Don't use both .conf files inside `/etc/nginx/conf.d/` or rename the unused client.
-Don't forget to create the `common_vars.conf` and `upstreams.conf` files as well.
+Don't forget to create/add the `common_vars.conf` and `upstreams.conf` files as well.
+- **7.5 Restart nginx with `service nginx restart` and check browser if `http://your-ip` brings you the client interface (fluidd or mainsail).

 </details>